 Research has shown for decades, however, that believing someone is gifted, even absent them knowing their own label, can be a self-fulfilling prophecy.

-Known as the Pygmalion Effect, a teacher’s belief that a student will succeed causes the student to be more likely to succeed.
-This is because the teacher subconsciously behaves differently when expecting high performance:
+This phenomenon is known as the Pygmalion Effect, a teacher’s belief that a student will succeed causes the student to be more likely to succeed.
+Teachers subconsciously behave differently when they expect high performance, offering:

 - Warmer non-verbal cues